To learn more, visit 2023 Course and subject delivery.

 - What the drama of the specific trial reveals about the community in which it is staged.

-After introducing the nature of public trials - trials of the century, political trials, cause celebre - the subject turns to a consideration of exemplary trials, both contemporary and historical, from various jurisdictions.
-An indicative sample includes the following famous trials.
-These will be taught by scholars with specific expertise on the particular trial and their legal question.
+After introducing the nature of public trials the subject turns to a consideration of exemplary trials, both contemporary and historical, from various jurisdictions.
+An indicative sample may include the following famous trials.

 - The Eichmann Trial (Jerusalem 1961);